soham-kar/deepseek/README.md

 | Explain Type 2 Diabetes      | "It is a disease affecting blood sugar..."       | "Type 2 Diabetes is characterized by insulin resistance, where the body's cells do not respond to insulin effectively..." |
 | What is insulin resistance?  | "Insulin helps manage blood sugar..."           | "Insulin resistance occurs when muscle, fat, and liver cells fail to respond properly to insulin, leading to hyperglycemia..." |

-> ✅ **Observation**: Fine-tuning significantly improved specificity and medical relevance.
+> ✅ **Observation**: After fine-tuning, the model shows improved domain alignment with accurate medical terminology, structured reasoning, and fewer generic statements.
 ---

 ## 💡 Next Steps